Frederick Bailey Deeming: Investigation and capture

 Police were closing in, however, and following telegrams by Victoria Police to Western Australia, Deeming was arrested at Southern Cross on 12 March 1892.
 He began by denying he was Deeming but later said "I think I know the party who has been murdered.
 I don't believe anyone would have the heart to murder a girl like that".
 Found in his possession at the time of the arrest were a number of Mather's belongings, including her prayer book.

 An English journalist working for the Melbourne Argus was the first to approach Mather's mother in Rainhill and deliver the news of her daughter's murder - his account first appeared in The Argus on 14 March 1892:

 Mrs. Mather had not heard of any murder in Melbourne [or]…the fate of her daughter.
 When I told her of the tragedy, she fainted.

 Following publicity surrounding the discovery of Mather's body at Windsor, investigations at Rainhill revealed the decomposing bodies of Marie Deeming and the four children.
 At an inquest held at Rainhill on 18 March 1892, Deeming's brothers identified Marie and gave some accounts of his activities.
+At about the same time as Deeming was being returned to Melbourne, news of the discovery of the Rainhill murders in England arrived in Australia.

-At about the same time Deeming was being returned to Melbourne, news of the discovery of the Rainhill murders in England arrived in Australia.
 A family acquaintance of the Mather family, Edward Thunderbolt, Melbourne's Inspector of Public Nuisances, arranged a public subscription, and erected a monument to Emily Mather at Melbourne General Cemetery.
 (Note: The monument still stands and reads: EMILY LYDIA MATHER beloved daughter of JOHN&DOVE MATHER of RAINHILL, ENGLAND.MURDERED 24 December 1891, AT WINDSOR, MELBOURNE.AGED 26 YEARS.
 Erected by public subscription.
 Who all her days while yet alive, To live in honour she did strive.
 Till he she trusted as her guide, without cause or warning her life denied.
 ADVICE; To those who hereafter come reflecting, Upon this text of her sad ending.
 To warn her sex of their intending.
 For marrying in haste, is depending, On such a fate, too late for amending.
 By her friend, E.THUNDERBOLT.)